johnzastrow/johnzastrow.github.io/_posts/2025-01-06-network-performance-testing.md

 comments: true
 ---

-## My attempt to measure network performance at home
+## Measuring my home network performance

+### Background

 This is mostly a log for myself of stuff I don't do every day so I don't have to Google it all the time.
 The first article at the bottom is where I poached most of this content from.
 His article pretty much says it all - including that commands and binaries differ between Linux and Windows.
 This video also explains more.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HvDHQXuoSoQ?si=d_I7QGqlLuuxDi4w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+{: .box-warning}
+This is just a start of my network benchmarking journey, especially as I'm adding hard wiring to my office hopefully this month.
+I'll log my methods and results over time here.

+### Rant

 I don't know why such a fundamental thing as network performance measurement in this age is such a confusing, hot mess, with crappy hard tools.
 We're ALL doing video calls these days and Internet access is more critical than most other services.

+So please someone develop cheap/free, easy to use tools that help isolate issues and bonus for recommending possible corrective actions in Small-Office-Home-Office types of topologies.
+Like make me something with some knitting together of <i>iperf/ntttcp</i> (except have it be something new written in <i>Rust</i> in some kind of a unified way so the commands, outputs, behaviors match across platforms) with something like a modern <i>Smokeping</i>, but in a unified interface with sensible defaults so that it just discovers and works.
+Add in something like <i>pathping</i> and other tools I don't know.
+Then chain the results together.

+It could run from say three (3) raspberry pi's (on the LAN, some wired, some wifi) and maybe a $5 VPS at Linode/Digital Ocean.
+Each node would be the same, they'd talk and gather stats and be aware of where they on the topology.
+Then present results with some vision on variance across time (then re-run in different positions to check for variance across space).
+Bonus points for making recommendations, "This wifi leg from a Pi in the living room is the cause of the latency and dropped packets to the internet, not your internet connection because once it hits the router everything is with good ranges (X,Y)"

+### Resources

 Use the links to the *different* Github projects at the bottom if you want to try this either for Windows or Linux or both.
 For Windows you can just download and run the .exe.
 For Linux they couldn't be bothered to provide binaries and I'm not getting anything searching.
 But it's simple matter of downloading the source code, expanding the .zip, go into the src/ directory, then ``` make/sudo make install ```

-{: .box-warning}
-This is just a start of my network benchmarking journey, especially as I'm adding hard wiring to my office hopefully this month.
-I'll log my methods and results over time here.
+### Results

 I'm putting the summary here in this table for those that like to read the end of the book first.